genuinetools/reg/README.md

 have a [CoreOS Clair](https://github.com/coreos/clair) server set up and pass the url with the `--clair` flag.

+The server will generate the static assets and you can exit after with the `--once` flag.
+By default it will run in a daemon mode and generate the `index.html` and serve it as a static asset but the tags pages will be loaded dynamically.
+This is so that vulnerability scanning can be done on the fly.

+_However_, if you run with `--once` you will still get the static tags assets as well.

 There is a demo at [r.j3ss.co](https://r.j3ss.co).

 **Usage:**